CrashxZ/expo2020/README.md

 simvehicle.py -v ArduCoptor -f gazebo-iris -m --mav10 --console -IO
 ```

+ #### Task  -  Use the qgroudcontrol groundstation to connect to the simulator and upload 4 waypoints to the flight navigation system and launch the mission.
+Record a video or take multiple screenshots and upload it to the given portal.

 Reffer bellow for links, and troubleshooting guide :
 1. https://github.com/SwiftGust/ardupilot_gazebo
 2. https://ardupilot.org/dev/docs/sitl-simulator-software-in-the-loop.html